khaors/geocompr/main.md

 ## Introduction

 The previous three chapters have demonstrated how geographic datasets are structured in R (Chapter \@ref(spatial-class)) and how to manipulate them based on their non-geographic attributes (Chapter \@ref(attr)) and spatial properties (Chapter \@ref(spatial-operations)).
-This chapter builds on these contents by demonstrating how to modify the geometry underlying spatial datasets for vector and raster objects.
+This chapter builds on this by demonstrating how to modify the geometry underlying spatial datasets for vector and raster objects.

 Section \@ref(geo-vec) covers transforming vector geometries with 'unary' and 'binary' operations.
 <!-- TODO: add something on n-ary ops (RL) -->